 The financial transactions of the government are reported in individual funds in the fund financial statements.
-Each fund is accounted for by providing a separate set of self- balancing accounts that comprise its assets, liabilities, assigned or unassigned resources, fund balance, revenues and expenditures.
+Each fund is accounted for by providing a separate set of self- balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resource, assigned or unassigned resources, fund balance, revenues and expenditures.